LAST WEEK’S RESULTS:

 THIS WEEK’S INSTRUCTIONS:

-This week’s contest answer is a well-known body of water.
+This week’s contest answer is what I hope you’ll do with this meta.
 Submit your answer in the form on the left sidebar by Tuesday at noon ET.
 Note: the submissions form disappears from the site promptly at noon on Tuesday.